werg/zeichnis/Readme.md

 ### Status

 Zeichnis is in early alpha stage.
 We are constantly developing it and there already is some documentation on the concepts going into Zeichnis in the [Wiki](https://github.com/werg/zeichnis/wiki).
-You can also find some basic usage below.
+You can also find some basic usage below, using an in-memory datastore.

 ### Limitations